 Perhaps no more than a few dozen miles south, Berry expresses the same petrified broken-heartedness.

-The change Berry notes is the complete absence of black willow trees besides the Kentucky River, a tree that normally co-exists in riparian settings with vigor and fortitude.
+Berry notes the change in the complete absence of black willow trees beside the Kentucky River, a tree that normally coexists in riparian settings with vigor and fortitude.

 In his early poetry, Berry promised a reckoning, a rebellion: "a resurrection of the wild/Already it stands in wait/at the pasture fences."
 In his Our Only World essays, he writes, "hope gets harder" and leaves a thud that was our last fragile chance.